Vehicle inspection requirements by state [2026]

 How to get a vehicle inspection report

-Obtaining a vehicle inspection report is a simple process.
-To start, contact a reputable vehicle inspector via phone or book an appointment online through trusted services like Yellow Pages.
-You can either drop off your vehicle at the inspection site or opt for a mobile inspector who can come to your location.
-After the inspection, your vehicle inspector will document any issues, take necessary photos, and provide you with a detailed report on your vehicle’s condition.
+Getting a vehicle inspection report is pretty straightforward.
+Start by reaching out to a trusted vehicle inspector, either by phone or by booking online through reliable services like Yellow Pages.
+You can choose to take your car to the inspection site or have a mobile inspector come to you.
+Once the inspection is done, the inspector will note any issues, take the necessary photos, and provide you with a detailed report on your vehicle’s condition.

 Want to find a vehicle inspector in Sydney, Melbourne, Brisbane, Perth or Adelaide?